stefan-hoeck/idris2-sop/src/Doc/Intro.md

 fromEitherId (Right $ Right ()) = Refl
 ```

-With that out of the way, we can reap the fruits of our labor
+With that out of the way, we can reap the fruits of our labour
 and implement `Eq` and `Ord`:

 ```idris